allyoushawn/allyoushawn.github.io/docs/ml_service/demo.md

 ## What's this about?
 It's a project building a machine learning service from scratch.
 From the model training to its deployment.
 From building backend REST API to frontend interface.
 It's plug and play.
-You could just replace the model while leave the ml service untouched to run different ML service.
+You could just replace the model while leave the ml service untouched to run different ML services.

-This project is suitable for people want to have a quick ML service POC for the models they worked on.
+This project is suitable for people who want to have a quick ML service POC for the models they worked on.
 Enjoy :wine_glass:

 ## A quick demo
 Hit the endpoint `allyoushawn.hopto.org:8080/ml_service` through a browser, we could start using the ML service.